pakt-world/Pakt-Auth-Module/readme.md

 import React, { useRef } from 'react';
 import PaktAuth, { AuthRef, ConfigContextType } from '@pakt/auth-module';

-// Import the stylesheet in your main entry file import '@pakt/auth-module/dist/styles.css';
+// No need to import CSS - styles are automatically included in the JavaScript bundle

 function App() {
   const authRef = useRef<AuthRef>(null);